Hawaiian Green Sea Turtles in Maui: 5 Best Places to See Honu

-Written by the Maui Snorkeling team, operating Molokini and Turtle Town tours out of Maʻalaea Harbor since 1985.
-We spend more days in these waters than on land!
+Written by the Maui Snorkeling team, operating Molokini Crater, Turtle Town, and Coral Gardens tours out of Maalaea (Māʻalaea) Harbor since 1985.
+Tours are led by USCG‑licensed captains aboard a USCG‑inspected passenger vessel.
+We spend more days in these waters than on land.

 Maui has beautiful beaches and clear waters, and is a paradise for sun-seekers, surfers, and snorkelers.
 It's also a safe place for one of the ocean's most amazing creatures: Hawaiian Sea Turtles.
 This blog will focus on Hawaiian green sea turtles, known locally as "Honu."
 These ancient animals are respected in Hawaiian culture for their wisdom and longevity, and they offer a unique wildlife experience for visitors to the Hawaiian Islands.

-Did You Know?
 Hawaiian Green Sea Turtle Facts

-The name “Honu” for the Hawaiian green sea turtle does not come from the colors of its shell.
+The name "Honu" for the Hawaiian green sea turtle does not come from the colors of its shell.
 Its shell can be brown, grey, black, or dark olive.
-Instead, it refers to the greenish color of the turtle’s subcutaneous fat, located just beneath its skin.
+Instead, it refers to the greenish color of the turtle's subcutaneous fat, located just beneath its skin.
 What do Hawaiian green sea turtles eat, you might ask?
-In adulthood, these turtles predominantly feed on algae that grow on lava rocks and seagrasses.
+In adulthood, these turtles predominantly feed on algae growing on lava rocks and on seagrasses.
 This diet is responsible for the green hue of their internal fat layer.

 Although they spend most of their lives in the ocean, green sea turtles must breathe air at the surface and return to nesting beaches to lay their eggs.
 In Hawaii, key nesting sites are protected to ensure the survival of future generations.